OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

 ## Requirements

 - PHP 5.5.0 or higher.
+- pyemroidery
 - Fileinfo, iconv, zip, tar and mbstring extensions are strongly recommended.
-- pyemroidery fork

 ## How to use
-Installation is managed by PiZero-Wu installer, for individual install.
+Installation is managed by PiZero-Wu installer, for individual install:

 Download the ZIP containing the latest version from master branch.